 This post may contain affiliate links.
 Please see my full disclosure policy for details.

-While photography is my career, being a mother is a full time job, and is far more important than photography.
+While photography is my career, being a mother is a full-time job, and is far more important than photography.
 Between going to school, figure skating, gymnastics, Russian lessons, swimming lessons, and playdates, my daughter has a packed schedule, so I do as well.
-An issue I’ve always ran into is feeding her- kids are constantly hungry, picky, and messy.
+An issue I’ve always run into is feeding her- kids are constantly hungry, picky, and messy.
 Especially my daughter, who is usually out and about from 5 in the morning to 6 at night, she has a big appetite and no time to savor a home-cooked meal.
 Even at school, there’s no time to eat a large lunch, as she only has 20 minutes to eat her lunch.
-With this, I still want her to enjoy a home cooked meal with a balanced nutrition, but have it easily accessible and quick.
-However, I’ve found a couple different ways to improve my daughter’s snacking and lunches with trying different storage techniques.
+With this, I still want her to enjoy a home-cooked meal with balanced nutrition, but have it easily accessible and quick.
+However, I’ve found a couple of different ways to improve my daughter’s snacking and lunches by trying different storage techniques.

 Lunch containers I prefer to use

 Over the summer, I’ve done lots of experimenting with different foods and packaging to figure out what’s best for my daughter’s busy schedule.
 I always try to keep her lunches healthy but also easy to eat, so foods like carrots and cucumbers are perfect for her snacks.
 However, kids tend to be very picky, especially with healthy foods, so healthy snacks tend to vary from child to child.
 I also always want to package some protein and carbs into the meal, so I always include crackers, a slice of fresh bread, or some goldfish and some type of meat and cheese into her meals.
 It’s also important to include things like fresh fruits and veggies, so I always make sure to always pack one of those.
 Making a balanced meal that’s also easy for kids to eat is a challenge, but I’ve found an easy way to package the foods that are perfect for any busy kid.